Action Hero Biju: Box office

-The film grossed in Kerala and over worldwide.
-It opened well in Tamil Nadu, grossing in the opening day from more than 12 screens, which is the highest opening gross for a Malayalam film there.
-The film grossed an estimated total of ₹32 crore worldwide.
+The film grossed ₹17.2 crores in Kerala and over ₹30 crores worldwide.
+It opened well in Tamil Nadu, grossing ₹65 lakhs in the opening day from more than 12 screens, which is the highest opening gross for a Malayalam film there.
+The film grossed an estimated total of ₹32 crores worldwide.
 The film ran over 100 days in theatres.

 Sequel

 In February 2024, coinciding with the eighth anniversary of the release of the film, a sequel titled Action Hero Biju 2 was announced with Abrid Shine returning as the director.